aws/s2n-tls/README.md

 ##### Small and auditable code base
 Ignoring tests, blank lines and comments, s2n is about 6,000 lines of code. s2n's code is also structured and written with a focus on reviewability.
 All s2n code is subject to code review, and we plan to complete security reviews of s2n on an anual basis.

-To date there have been two external code-level reviews of s2n, including one by a commercial security vendor, and s2n has been shared with some members of the broader cryptography, security and Open Source communities.
+To date there have been two external code-level reviews of s2n, including one by a commercial security vendor. s2n has also been shared with some trusted members of the broader cryptography, security, and Open Source communities.
 Any issues discovered are always recorded in the s2n issue tracker.

 ##### Static analysis, fuzz-testing and penetration testing

-In addition to code reviews, s2n is also subject to regular static analsys, fuzz-testing and penetration testing.
+In addition to code reviews, s2n is subject to regular static analysis, fuzz-testing and penetration testing.
 Several penetration tests have occured, including two by commercial vendors.

 ##### Erase on read
 s2n encrypts or erases plaintext data as quickly as possible.
 For example, decrypted data buffers are erased as they are read by the application.